-TMT - Thirty Meter Telescope, a proposed 30-metre optical/near-infrared telescope on Mauna Kea, Hawaii (US) project, to see first light in 2018.
+TMT - Thirty Meter Telescope, a proposed 30-metre optical/near-infrared telescope on Mauna Kea, Hawaii (US) project, expected to see first light early in the next decade.
 The TMT is a collaboration of Caltech, the University of California (US), the Association of Canadian Universities for Research in Astronomy, and the National Astronomical Observatory of Japan.

 VISTA - A 4.1-metre-wide field survey telescope, equipped with a near infrared camera.
-Built by a consortium of UK institutions for ESO, it is installed at the Paranal Observatory and will start regular operations in early 2010.
+Built by a consortium of UK institutions for ESO, it is installed at the Paranal Observatory and started operations in 2010.